liz3/SkriptIDE/README.md

 # SkriptIDE
 An IDE for Bukkit Skript written in Java.

 ## FEATURES
 - Syntax Highlighting
 - complete integrated Test-Server System
 - A huge autocomplete base trough the SkUnity API
+- Very

 ## INFORMATION
 SkriptIDE is most written in OOP style.
 Maven dependency management

+Main class: guis.SceneManager(The actually Main class is only for the Debugger)

 ## BASIC USAGE GUIDE